 Meridians seeks to publish work that is grounded in the particularities of history, economics, geography, class, and culture; that informs the contradictions and politics of women's lives; illuminates the forms and meanings of resistance, migration and exile and artistic expressions; that provokes the critical interrogation of the terms used to shape activist agendas, theoretical paradigms, and political coalitions; and that is substantive and readable, as well as relevant and useful to researchers, educators, students, and practitioners.

 Guidelines for Contributors

-The editor of Meridians invites submissions of essays, interviews, poetry, fiction, theater, artwork, and photo-essays, as well as political manifestoes, position papers, and archival documents of continuing interest.
+The Editor of Meridians invites submissions of scholarly essays, personal interviews, poetry, fiction, non-fiction, visual art, and photo-essays, as well as political manifestoes, position papers, and archival documents of continuing interest.

 Preparation of Visual Submissions

 Send up to five pieces with 6 x 9 dimensions or dimensions that can be reduced to this size.
 Please submit visual material as high-resolution TIF files.
 Visual works must also be publishable in black and white.

 Visual art submissions can be sent to the editorial office at:firstname.lastname@example.org.
 Please title your query, “Visual Art Submission.”